Tree Age Calculator

 On this page

-The standard non-destructive method comes from the circumference → diameter → growth factor chain.
+The standard non-destructive method — and the practical answer to how to estimate the age of a tree without cutting it down — comes from the circumference → diameter → growth factor chain.
 First, measure the trunk’s circumference at 4.5 ft above the ground — the standard forestry measurement point known as “breast height,” or DBH (diameter at breast height).
 Divide that circumference by π (about 3.14159) to get the diameter.

 A tape measure wrapped around a tree trunk at breast height to measure circumference